Stomiidae: Habitat

 The family Stomiidae can be found in all oceans.
 They also exist at a wide range of depths between the surface and thousands of meters deep into the bathypelagic zone, depending on the water's ideal feeding and breeding conditions.
 There is also some evidence that certain species within the family Stomiidae exhibit migratory behavior.
-Temperature, salinity, oxygen, and fluorescence profiles of an area can affect some species' (like Sloane's viperfish Chauliodus sloani) preferred habitat changes from day to night with DVM.
+Temperature, salinity, oxygen, and fluorescence profiles of an area can affect some species' (like Sloane's viperfish Chauliodus sloani) preferred habitat changes from day to night with diel vertical migration (DVM).

 Brian Coad, ichthyologist from the Canada Museum of Nature once observed that there are "64 [species of Dragonfishes] reported from Canada, 5 of which reach the Arctic".
-These species are most commonly found in the mesopelagic to bathypelagic regions at a depth of 1000m-4000m, and in the Arctic, most samples of these species have been captured along the Davis Strait.
-The average temperature in these waters is approximately 3–4 °C Some examples of species discovered in that region are: Astronesthes cf. richardsoni; Borostomia antarcticus; Chauliodus sloani; Malacosteus niger; Rhadinesthes decimus; Stomias boa.
+These species are most commonly found in the mesopelagic to bathypelagic regions at a depth of 1000–4000 m, and in the Arctic, most samples of these species have been captured along the Davis Strait.
+The average temperature in these waters is approximately 3–4 C Some examples of species discovered in that region are: Astronesthes cf. richardsoni; Borostomia antarcticus; Chauliodus sloani; Malacosteus niger; Rhadinesthes decimus; Stomias boa.

-Features
+Description

-It is one of the many species of deep-sea fish that can produce their own light through a chemical process known as bioluminescence.
-A special organ known as a photophore helps produce this light.
+Deep-sea dragonfish are one of the many deep-sea fish that can produce their own light through a chemical process known as bioluminescence.
+Special organs known as photophores produce this light.
 The deep-sea dragonfishes have large heads, and mouths equipped with many sharp fang-like teeth.
 They have a long stringlike structure known as a barbel, with a light-producing photophore at the tip, attached to their chin.
-They also have photophores attached along the sides of their body.
-A specific species of Stomiidae, the Chauliodus, cannot luminesce longer than 30 minutes without adrenaline.
-However, in presence of adrenaline, it can produce light for many hours.
-They produce blue-green light, the wavelengths of which can travel the farthest in the ocean.
-The deep-sea dragonfish waves its barbel back and forth and produces flashing lights on and off to attract prey and potential mates.
-Many of the species they prey upon also produce light themselves, which is why they have evolved to have black stomach walls to keep the lights concealed while digesting their meal in order to stay hidden from their predators.
+They also have photophores along the sides of their body.